 - Competitive citizenships – companies already jurisdiction shop for the most beneficial environment, and citizens have started doing the same.
 With the reducing cost of travel and access to global work opportunities, nations will have to start properly competing to attract and retain citizens.

-- Distributed democracy – how can our lives be more broadly represented in a transnational sense when national institutions are limited to national interests?
+- Distributed and participatory democracy – how could we transform democracy to be more participatory (not just better consultations or voting).
+How can our lives be more broadly represented in a transnational sense when national institutions are limited to national interests?

 What are the key things we need to question moving forward and make conscious decisions about if we are to fully explore new possibilities for the future.